GuillermoBustosPerez/In-between-methods/Bustos-Pérez-et-al-Between-Methods.md

-As previously mentioned, for Middle Paleolithic sites, the identity of this knapping method is focused on its intermediate nature between Discoid and recurrent centripetal Levallois.
+As previously mentioned, for Middle Paleolithic sites, the identity of this knapping method is focused on its intermediate nature between discoidal and recurrent centripetal Levallois.
 However, Early Middle Paleolithic sites usually focus its identity in the shared features with Levallois as preceding the gradual emergence of the later.
-For example, [Carmignani et al.](#ref-carmignani_technological_2017) ([2017](#ref-carmignani_technological_2017)) for Payre and Bau de l’Aubesier use the term centripetal with parallel planes noting the resemblance of features with Levallois.
-[Soriano and Villa](#ref-soriano_early_2017) ([2017](#ref-soriano_early_2017)) for Guado San Nicola use the term non-Levallois debitage with hierarchized surfaces noting its similarity with Levallois but also its distinctiveness due to the absence of convexity preparation/management and platform preparation.
+For example, [Carmignani et al.](#ref-carmignani_technological_2017) ([2017](#ref-carmignani_technological_2017)) for Payre and Bau de l’Aubesier use the term “centripetal with parallel planes” noting the resemblance of features with Levallois.
+[Soriano and Villa](#ref-soriano_early_2017) ([2017](#ref-soriano_early_2017)) for Guado San Nicola use the term “non-Levallois debitage with hierarchized surfaces,” noting its similarity with Levallois but also its distinctiveness due to the absence of convexity preparation/management and platform preparation.
 For Cuesta de la Bajada [Santonja et al.](#ref-santonja_coexistence_2016)